 # Add to your Claude Code skills

-Website · Docs · Vision · Discussions · Discord · Contributing · AI Policy
+Website · Docs · Benchmarks · Vision · Discussions · Discord · Contributing · AI Policy

-Signet keeps an agent's identity, memory, secrets, and skills outside any single model or harness.
-The harness can change.
-The model can change.
-The agent keeps its state.
+Signet is the portable context layer for AI agents.
+It keeps identity, memory, provenance, secrets, skills, and working knowledge outside any single chat app, model provider, or harness.
+The execution surface can change.
+The agent keeps its footing.

 Memory is ambient.
-Signet extracts and injects relevant context automatically, between sessions, before the next prompt starts.
-Your agent wakes up with the continuity it needs instead of asking you to rebuild the room by hand.
+Signet captures useful context between sessions, preserves the raw record, indexes it for recall, and injects relevant context before the next prompt starts.
+The agent wakes up with continuity instead of asking you to rebuild the room by hand.

 Why teams adopt it: